Elnasusan26/OS_LAB/README.md

 * **Cyclic Nature**: This process continues in a cyclic manner until all processes are completed.
 Each process gets a chance to execute in a round-robin fashion, hence the name

 ## [Shortest Job First](https://github.com/Ajallen14/OS_LAB/blob/Allen/CPU%20scheduling/shortest.c)
+Shortest Job First (SJF) is a CPU scheduling algorithm that selects the process with the smallest execution time (or burst time) to execute next.
+It is designed to minimize the average waiting time and turnaround time for a set of processes.
+SJF can be implemented in two ways: non-preemptive and preemptive.

+### How Shortest Job First Works
+* **Process Selection**: In SJF, the scheduler selects the process with the shortest burst time from the ready queue.
+This means that the process that requires the least amount of CPU time will be executed first.

+* **Non-Preemptive SJF**: Once a process starts executing, it cannot be interrupted until it completes.
+If a new process arrives with a shorter burst time than the currently running process, it will have to wait until the current process finishes.

+* **Preemptive SJF (Shortest Remaining Time First)**: In this variant, if a new process arrives with a shorter burst time than the remaining time of the currently running process, the CPU will preempt the current process and allocate the CPU to the new process.